Ch0pin/medusa/README.md

    -  Toll Fraud
    -  Sms Fraud

-Furthermore you can intercept Java or Native methods that belong to 3rd party apps or create complex frida modules with just few simple commands.
+Furthermore, you can intercept Java or Native methods that belong to 3rd party apps or create complex frida modules with just few simple commands.

 ## Using mango.py